-What exactly is planned giving?
+What is legacy giving?

 When planning the disposition of your estate, it is understood that you would take care of your family’s needs first.
 But one need not feel compelled to choose between providing for family and supporting Zen Center.
 Intelligent use of charitable income and estate tax deductions are just two of the many skillful means available to maximize both family and dharma support at the same time.
-Any planned gift to Zen Center–whether large or small–is significant, because it symbolizes your deepest intention to help sustain the continuation of both dharma teachings and practice.
+Any legacy gift to Zen Center–whether large or small–is significant, because it symbolizes your intention to help sustain the continuation of both dharma teachings and practice.

 For help in designing a program that will meet all of your estate planning objectives, please call Tova Green at Zen Center’s Planned Giving Department at 415.354.0352.